Ghannoum99/Ghannoum/README.md

 </p>

 ## About me :mortar_board:
 I am Jihad Ghannoum a fourth year Software Engineering Student.
 I'm a technology enthusiast, a learner & an educator.
-I'm very passionate about software development & solving algorithms.
+I'm very passionate about software development.

 ## What I know :computer: